People > Notable Norkans > Conrad Starkel

 Conrad "Con" Starkel

 Conrad "Con" Starkel was born November 16, 1880 in Neu-Norka, Russia.
-The 1900 U.S. Census shows that Con's parents, Conrad and Elizabeth Starkel left their home in Russia and arrived in the United States in 1890 determined to make a new start.
-Along with their son Con, and daughters Katie and Lottie, the Starkel's originally settled in Red Oak, Iowa with other immigrants from Norka.
-The family moved to Nebraska for a short time where another daughter, Katherine was born.
-By 1891, the family had moved west and were living in Tacoma, Washington.
+The 1900 U.S. Census shows that Con's parents, Conrad and Elizabeth Starkel, left their home in Russia and arrived in the United States in 1890, determined to make a new start.
+Along with their son Con and daughters Katie and Lottie, the Starkel's settled initially in Red Oak, Iowa, with other immigrants from Norka.
+The family briefly moved to Nebraska, where another daughter, Katherine, was born.
+By 1891, the family had moved west and lived in Tacoma, Washington.

-The Starkel's settled into Tacoma's Hilltop area which was owned by the Northern Pacific railroad and developed to attract immigrant families, many from the Midwest.
-Most of the immigrants worked in the city's iron works, lumber mills and salmon canneries and it was important to live close to their employment.
-In 1890, a cable car (one of only three in America at that time) opened the Hilltop area for development of residential housing and provided an improved mode of transportation for the working people.
+The Starkel's settled into Tacoma's Hilltop area, owned by the Northern Pacific Railroad and developed to attract immigrant families, many from the Midwest.
+Most of the immigrants worked in the city's iron works, lumber mills, and salmon canneries, and living close to their employment was necessary.
+In 1890, a cable car (one of only three in America) opened the Hilltop area for residential housing development.
+It provided an improved mode of transportation for the working people.

-Notably, Hilltop had it's own baseball field and Con was undoubtedly exposed to the great American pastime on these sandlots, in particular at the 11th and K Street ball grounds.
+Notably, Hilltop had its own baseball field, and Con was undoubtedly exposed to the great American pastime on these sandlots, particularly at the 11th and K Street ball grounds.

-The Starkel's settled into Tacoma's Hilltop area which was owned by the Northern Pacific railroad and developed to attract immigrant families, many from the Midwest.
-Most of the immigrants worked in the city's iron works, lumber mills and salmon canneries and it was important to live close to their employment.
-In 1890, a cable car (one of only three in America at that time) opened the Hilltop area for development of residential housing and provided an improved mode of transportation for the working people.
+The Starkel's settled into Tacoma's Hilltop area, owned by the Northern Pacific Railroad and developed to attract immigrant families, many from the Midwest.
+Most of the immigrants worked in the city's iron works, lumber mills, and salmon canneries, and living close to their employment was necessary.
+In 1890, a cable car (one of only three in America) opened the Hilltop area for residential housing development.
+It provided an improved mode of transportation for the working people.

-Notably, Hilltop had it's own baseball field and Con was undoubtedly exposed to the great American pastime on these sandlots, in particular at the 11th and K Street ball grounds.
+Notably, Hilltop had its own baseball field, and Con was undoubtedly exposed to the great American pastime on these sandlots, particularly at the 11th and K Street ball grounds.

-The 1900 U.S. Census shows Con living with his parents in Tacoma where he was working at a sawmill.
+The 1900 U.S. Census shows Con living with his parents in Tacoma, where he worked at a sawmill.

-In 1901, Con made his debut in professional baseball as a right-handed pitcher for the Northern Pacific ships team in Tacoma.
-Con was a big man, measuring six feet tall and 200 pounds and must have been an imposing presence on the mound.
+In 1901, Con debuted in professional baseball as a right-handed pitcher for the Northern Pacific Ships team in Tacoma.
+Con was a big man, measuring six feet tall and 200 pounds, and must have been an imposing presence on the mound.

-In 1901, Con made his debut in professional baseball as a right-handed pitcher for the Northern Pacific ships team in Tacoma.
-Con was a big man, measuring six feet tall and 200 pounds and must have been an imposing presence on the mound.
+In 1901, Con debuted in professional baseball as a right-handed pitcher for the Northern Pacific Ships team in Tacoma.
+Con was a big man, measuring six feet tall and 200 pounds, and must have been an imposing presence on the mound.

-Prior to 1910, Con married Anna Jennie Pitt and their first child, May Jennie Starkel, was born in May 1910.
+Before 1910, Con married Anna Jennie Pitt, and their first child, May Jennie Starkel, was born in May 1910.

-The 1910 season saw Con playing across the border for the Moose Jaw Robin Hoods in the Western Canada League where he compiled a 9-8 records before moving to the Chehalis Gophers of the Washington State League.
+The 1910 season saw Con playing across the border for the Moose Jaw Robin Hoods in the Western Canada League, where he compiled a 9-8 record before moving to the Chehalis Gophers of the Washington State League.

 As his career wound down, Con played again in Canada for the Victoria Bees of the NWL in 1911 and finally with the Tacoma Tigers later that year.
 At age 31, after 10 seasons in the minor leagues, Con decided to retire with an overall record of 103 wins and 111 losses.

-Prior to 1910, Con married Anna Jennie Pitt and their first child, May Jennie Starkel, was born in May 1910.
+Before 1910, Con married Anna Jennie Pitt, and their first child, May Jennie Starkel, was born in May 1910.

-The 1910 season saw Con playing across the border for the Moose Jaw Robin Hoods in the Western Canada League where he compiled a 9-8 records before moving to the Chehalis Gophers of the Washington State League.
+The 1910 season saw Con playing across the border for the Moose Jaw Robin Hoods in the Western Canada League, where he compiled a 9-8 record before moving to the Chehalis Gophers of the Washington State League.

 As his career wound down, Con played again in Canada for the Victoria Bees of the NWL in 1911 and finally with the Tacoma Tigers later that year.
 At age 31, after 10 seasons in the minor leagues, Con decided to retire with an overall record of 103 wins and 111 losses.